santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 2. Melee
 3. Miscellaneous

-Talking is indeed a free action, but verbosity consumes an action.
+Talking is a free action, but verbosity consumes an action.
 Players may decide their action as each actions are called out and resolved.
-All characters commiting to the same action perform it simultaneously.
+All characters committing to the same action perform it simultaneously.

 ## Attacks and Damage